liangyuR/jaka_ros2/jaka_ros2_documentation.md

 The `jaka_planner` package provides an action server for executing planned trajectories:
 - **Action Name**: `/jaka_<robot_model>_controller/follow_joint_trajectory` (`<robot_model>`: `zu3`, `s5`, `a12`, `minicobo`, etc.)
 - **Message Type**: `control_msgs::action::FollowJointTrajectory`
-- **Functionality**:
+- **Functionality:**
   - Receives and executes joint trajectory goals.
   - Monitors execution progress.
   - Provides continuous state updates and confirms completion.

 # Getting Started (Tutorials)

 ## 4.1.
 Basic Tutorial: Controlling JAKA Robot with jaka_driver Package

 The `jaka_driver` package is a control driver that enables communication with the JAKA robot via ROS 2 services and topics.
 This section provides example service calls and executable runs that request various services or SDK functions to send basic control commands to the robot and check its status.